geeeeenccc/Tattoo-Applier/README.md

 The project consists of the following files:

-- `main.py`: The main Python script that runs the OpenCV integration with PySimpleGUI.
+- `left_eye.py`: The main Python script that runs the tattoo image applier on the detected eye regions.
 - `haarcascades/haarcascade_frontalface_default.xml`: XML file describing the Haar cascade classifier for detecting faces.
 - `haarcascades/haarcascade_lefteye_2splits.xml`: XML file describing the Haar cascade classifier for detecting eyes.
-- `Love-tattoo.png`: Image file of the mustache to be applied.
+- `images/Love-tattoo.png`, `images/mustache.png`, `images/Tribal-Arm-Tattoo.png`, `images/wave-tattoo.png`: Image file of the tattoo to be applied.

 ## Usage

 To run the project, make sure you have all the requirements installed.
-Then, execute the `main.py` script.
+Then, execute the `left_eye.py` script.
 The GUI window will open, displaying the live video stream from your default camera.

 The GUI provides the following options: